Aryan1606/Express/README.md

 ## RUN

- * In the terminal "C:\User\*User_Name*>"  enter "mongod" to run the mongoDB client on your machine, you should have MongoDB installed .
+ * In the terminal "C:\Users\*User_Name*>"  enter "mongod" to run the mongoDB client on your machine, you should have MongoDB installed .

  * In another Terminal go to the root directory of the folder of the repositroy and then run this.